mark-making/t/jekyll/_posts/2020-09-21-prince-william-a-planet-for-us-all.md

 Filmed at a time of unparalleled change for everyone, the documentary follows Prince William from Africa to Asia, from London to Liverpool and to the Sandringham Estate, charting his journey as the world has awoken to the urgent need to restore our planet.
 It shows The Duke as he has developed his lifelong passion for African conservation into a global leadership role on the environment.
 We see him join conservation heroes great and small: from Sir David Attenborough to children and young people protecting the natural world close to home.

-The film begins at The Sandringham Estate, as Prince William says:

-> “*There’s quite a few places on Sandringham that I love.
-Favourite spots like this.
-Just peace and quiet, time to think.
-The views are stunning.
-You can hear the birds, it’s so nice…it takes me back to my childhood*.”

-He grew up feeling a deep connection with the outdoors and explains that it’s a connection he now shares with his own children.
+The film begins at The Sandringham Estate.
+Prince William grew up feeling a deep connection with the outdoors and explains that it’s a connection he now shares with his own children.

 At an event in Birkenhead, the Duchess of Cambridge names a new ship after Sir David Attenborough, before the couple meet with him privately afterwards and discuss their hopes for finding solutions to the climate change crisis.